cpoff/hugo3/content/posts/the-birmingham-derby-got-ugly.md

 ![](https://blog.curtpoff.com/uploads/st_james_park.JPG)And in each one of those huge events I mentioned, it was always a pretty good family environment.

 Crowd control isn't easy.
 But it's a policy-level decision: How crowds are moved into and out-of confined spaces, who (if anyone) monitors and forms a barrier between fans, the action, and each other.
 England learned those practices the hard way.
+It also has to involve the fans, and knowing there are certain lines you shouldn't cross.
 And now it appears as though some people have either forgotten - or never knew about - the totally unpleasant environment they've moved on from.

 Back to today's match in Birmingham: Birmingham City FC [released a statement](https://twitter.com/BCFC/status/1104747163219841024) saying the fan who attacked Grealish will be banned for life.
 But I'm not sure how enforceable that punishment will be.
 Hopefully local police - who already have him under arrest - will take more severe measures.